 I testify to Satan personally as to what the Word says the blood of Jesus does for me

 Thank You, Lord, for the blood of Jesus.
-I proclaim this day that I will walk in obedience to You.
+I proclaim that as I apply it to my life, I am purging any sin that may be present in me.
 I testify to Satan personally as to what the Word says the blood of Jesus does for me.
 Amen.